Key Benefits Of Scheduling Annual Eye Exams For The Whole Family

 People Also Ask

-Yes, an eye exam can reveal signs of high cholesterol.
-During a comprehensive dilated eye exam, an eye care professional may observe specific indicators, such as a yellowish discoloration of the cornea called arcus senilis, or small, yellowish deposits on the retina known as retinal lipid emboli.
-These findings can suggest elevated cholesterol levels in the blood.
-At Liberty Laser Eye Center, we emphasize that while an eye exam can detect these potential markers, it is not a substitute for a blood test.
-If we observe any such signs during your visit, we will recommend you follow up with your primary care physician for proper diagnostic testing and management.
+Yes, an eye exam can sometimes reveal signs of high cholesterol.
+During a comprehensive dilated eye exam, an eye care professional may observe specific indicators, such as a bluish-white ring around the cornea, known as arcus senilis, or small yellowish deposits on the eyelids called xanthelasma.
+These visible changes can suggest elevated cholesterol levels in the blood.
+Additionally, examining the retina’s blood vessels may show signs of atherosclerosis, which is often linked to high cholesterol.
+At Liberty Laser Eye Center, we emphasize that while an eye exam can detect these potential warning signs, a definitive diagnosis requires a blood test from your primary care physician.
+Regular eye exams are valuable for monitoring overall health, not just vision.